sonic-net/SONiC/doc/aaa/radius_authentication.md

 The RADIUS commands will be implemented in click, and KLISH using the available CLI framework.

-For TACACS+, the existing module click comands will continue to be available.
+For TACACS+, the existing module click commands will continue to be available.
 The AAA commands are an existing click module command which will be extended for the RADIUS Management User Authentication feature.